Advice and Tips for Planning Your Boundary Waters Canoe Trip

 - The best fishing is typically in May and June, though superb fishing exists through the summer.

 - Peak use season is mid-June through mid-August.
 During that time, you may need to be more flexible on your desired entry date to obtain the entry permit that best suits your interests.
+Want to see fewer people on trail?
+Try May or September trip dates.

 3) How many days on trail?